SilenZcience/cat_win/DOCUMENTATION.md

 If a Line only contains a binary Number this Parameter will append the equivalent Value in Octal, Decimal and Hexadecimal.
 Negative Numbers are allowed.
 Numbers are allowed to start with the Prefix 0b.
-When using the uppercase Variant (--BIN) the Numbers will not include their Prefixes (like 0x, 0b or 0o).
+When using the Uppercase Variant (--BIN) the Numbers will not include their Prefixes (like 0x, 0b or 0o).

 ```console
 > catw test.txt --bin